lumeland/lume.land/docs/getting-started/page-data.md

 </lume-code>

-This variable is accessible by the layout so that it can be inserted into the html code:
+This variable is accessible by the layout, so that it can be inserted into the generated HTML:

 <lume-code>